dermotte/itec-webpage-mlux/courses/topics-cg-ws22.md

 Please note term paper format, code of conduct, and plagiarism policies apply as detailed below.

 ### Paper Format
-- Orderly fulfilment of formal requirements:
+- Orderly fulfillment of formal requirements:
     * A paper follows the [Chicago Manual of Style](https://www.chicagomanualofstyle.org/) - use the [Overleaf template](https://www.overleaf.com/latex/examples/the-chicago-citation-style-with-biblatex/pdqqrmwtdqpc) if you want a strict implementation.
     * A paper is coherently formatted
     * A paper has a bibliography referencing all employed sources, including but not limited to online videos, web pages, and code repositories